emeb/up5k_vga/README.md

 * W - Warm start BASIC.
 Use this only after BASIC has been running and the system has been reset.
 * M - Machine Language Monitor.

-Hit the key of choice (uppercase only!) to continue.
+Hit the key of choice (upper or lower case) to continue.

 ## Running BASIC